lijing28101/maize_NAM/README.md

 done<SRR_list.txt
  ```

- 5. Determine the stranded information:
+ 5. Determine the strandness information:

     - Many public data don't have detailed strand information for the RNA-Seq samples.
 We need to use different option for stranded-specific and unstranded libraries.
-    - In order to determine an RNA-Seq library stranded or not, we used `infer_experiment.py` in [RSeQC](http://rseqc.sourceforge.net/#infer-experiment-py) to check the strand specification for each library (by script [`04strand.sh`](scripts/04strand.sh)).
+    - In order to determine an RNA-Seq library have specific strand or not, we used `infer_experiment.py` in [RSeQC](http://rseqc.sourceforge.net/#infer-experiment-py) to check the strand specification for each library (by script [`04strand.sh`](scripts/04strand.sh)).

  ```bash
 # Determine strand specific by SRR ID in the SRR_list.txt, keep the strand information in the strand_info.txt.